Languafe/h5p-docker-devenv-tut/article.md

 Upon successful installation, click "Enable newly installed modules", then scroll to the bottom of the page to enable *H5P* and *H5P Editor*.

-Upon saving you will get an error message saying that the PHP max upload size is quite small (2 MB).
-We'll ignore this for now.
+~~Upon saving you will get an error message saying that the PHP max upload size is quite small (2 MB).
+We'll ignore this for now.~~ Upload file size limit should be taken care of with the uploads.ini file that is mounted.

 ### Enabling H5P development mode and development folder